paolo7/extractor-script/README.md

 Certain sets of instructions contain multiple methods or sets of requirements.
 This additional level of detail might be useful to some, but it might make computation more difficult.
 If you want to work with simpler sets of instructions, which can be represented as a single list of requirements and a single ordered list of steps, then follow these steps:

-If you don't want to have instructions that contain multiple methods, change the value of variable `perform_sparql_filtering` to true:
+If you don't want to have instructions that contain multiple methods, change the value of variable `remove_multiple_methods` to true:

 ```
-perform_sparql_filtering = True
+remove_multiple_methods = True
 ```

 If you don't want to have instructions that contain multiple sets of requirements, change the value of variable `remove_multiple_requirements` to true: